 On the mountain, there are “long drop” toilets at every campsite, pictured above.
 They are simply holes dug into the ground with a wooden shelter constructed above it.
 A ceramic “launch pad” is where you stand or squat over the opening.
 As you might imagine, long drop toilets are disgusting and filthy and best avoided.

 For Ultimate Kilimanjaro® clients, we provide private toilet tents, shown in the photo on the right.
 The toilet tent consists of a plastic commode covered by a phone booth sized and shaped tent for privacy.
 The commode is complete with a cover, toilet seat and water based flushing system.
 You use it just like a regular toilet at home.
-A few hand pumps sends water to rinse out the bowl.
+A few hand pumps send water to rinse out the bowl.

 What if you need to relieve yourself while on the trail?
 You go behind a rock or bush.
 And what about showers?
 There are none.

-Likewise, there is no electricity on Kilimanjaro.
+Similarly, there is no electricity on Kilimanjaro.
 There is nowhere to charge camera batteries or smart phones, so plan accordingly.
 Bring enough camera batteries to last the entire climb.
 A portable external battery pack is great for recharging phones.
 In our experience, solar chargers are unreliable and generally do not work well.

 We encourage you to use this opportunity to step away from busy city life and work life and to reconnect with nature.
 It is interesting that silence plus outdoors can spark deep thought and self-realizations that otherwise would have laid dormant.
 Use this time to reflect on what is important in your life.
 Ponder if you should re-commit to the path you are on or whether to make a change.
 This way, climbing Kilimanjaro just might be a life-changing experience for you like it was for others.